dphiggs01/Wormcat_batch/README.md

 <img src="./Images/Example_Run.png"  height="288" width="800"/>

-After execution, the Output Directory will contain all the Wormcat run data and a summary Excel spreadsheet.
+After execution, the Output Directory will contain all the WormCat run data and a summary Excel spreadsheet.